 They did that because they're a journalistic outlet.

-All of this was done well before the DC Medical Examiner released Sicknick's cause of death, and we learned that he did die of natural causes after having a stroke.
+All of this was done well before the D.C. medical examiner released Sicknick's cause of death, and we learned that he did die of natural causes after having a stroke.

-By April, the Associated Press was widely reporting that even though there was initial chatter that he was hit in the head with a fire extinguisher or hit with bear mace, there wasn't any evidence that any of it led to his death, and he died of natural causes.
+By April, the Associated Press was widely reporting that even though there was initial chatter that he was hit in the head with a fire extinguisher or hit with bear mace, there wasn't any evidence that any of it led to his death and he died of natural causes.

-People like Tucker and Beattie want to present a world where the mainstream media just makes up these stories out of thin air and then reports them to push their political agenda because that's what people like Alex and most of the right-wing media does.
+People like Tucker and Beatty want to present a world where the mainstream media just makes up these stories out of thin air and then reports them to push their political agenda because that's what people like Alex and most of the right-wing media does.

 However, the reality is much more complicated.

-There'd been an outburst of violence at the Capitol where Sicknick was on duty.
+There had been an outburst of violence at the Capitol where Sicknick was on duty.

 He did die shortly after returning from that.

-His brother has confirmed that Sicknick had told him that he was pepper-sprayed twice and that, quote, apparently he collapsed in the Capitol and they resuscitated him using CPR.
+His brother has confirmed that Sicknick had told him that he was pepper sprayed twice and that, quote, apparently he collapsed in the Capitol and they resuscitated him using CPR.

 The Capitol Police put out a press release that he died of injuries that occurred on duty.